Calculator/Resources/401(k) and Retirement Planning in North Carolina: 2026 Complete Guide

 Written by John Wallace, Editor · Editorially reviewed

-North Carolina's flat 4.25% income tax rate (dropping to 3.99% for tax year 2026) makes 401(k) contributions unusually straightforward to calculate.
+North Carolina's flat 3.99% income tax rate makes 401(k) contributions unusually straightforward to calculate.
 Every dollar you defer to a traditional 401(k) saves you the same percentage in NC taxes regardless of your income — unlike in states with graduated rates where the savings depend on your bracket.
 This guide focuses on the NC-specific angles of 401(k) planning: what contributions actually save you, how NC taxes retirement income, and how to structure your accounts for the best outcome in this state.

 How 401(k) Contributions Reduce Your NC Taxes